bionicles/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 ### macOS

-Navigate to the `.build` folder of the repo directory.
-You may need to press `Cmd + Shift + .` to show hidden files in Finder.
-Single-click `video.gif`, then press the space bar.
+Navigate to the `Art` folder of the repo directory.
+Single-click `diamond-beams-collision-md.gif`, then press the space bar.
 This will launch an animated preview of the GIF animation.

 Do not double-click the file.
 If you do this, a Preview window opens with 100 pages.
 This window does not display an animation.

 ### Windows

-Double-click `video.gif` in the `.build` folder.
+Double-click `diamond-beams-collision-md.gif` in the `Art` folder.
 Photos automatically launches and displays the animation.